AdobeDocs/pass.en/help/authentication/integration-guide-programmers/features-standard/sso-access/partner-sso/apple-sso/apple-sso-cookbook-rest-api-v2.md

 1. **Retrieve partner framework status:** The streaming application calls the [Video Subscriber Account Framework](https://developer.apple.com/documentation/videosubscriberaccount) developed by Apple, to obtain user permission and provider information.

    >[!IMPORTANT]
    >
+   > The streaming application can skip this step if the selected user profile type is not "appleSSO."

+   >[!IMPORTANT]
+   >
    > Refer to the [Video Subscriber Account Framework](https://developer.apple.com/documentation/videosubscriberaccount) documentation for details on:
    >